-The net OPEB liability and total OPEB liability for OPERS were determined by an actuarial valuation as of December 31, 2016, rolled forward to the measurement date of December 31, 2017, by incorporating the expected value of health care cost accruals, the actual health care payment, and interest accruals during the year.
-OP&F's total OPEB liability was measured as of December 31, 2017, and was determined by rolling forward the total OPEB liability as of January 1, 2017, to December 31, 2017.
+The net OPEB liability and total OPEB liability for OPERS were determined by an actuarial valuation as of December 31, 2017, rolled forward to the measurement date of December 31, 2018, by incorporating the expected value of health care cost accruals, the actual health care payment, and interest accruals during the year.
 The Library's proportion of the net OPEB liability was based on the Library's share of contributions to the retirement plan relative to the contributions of all participating entities.
-Following is information related to the proportionate share:
+Following is information related to the proportionate share and OPEB expense:

 OPERS

+Proportionate Share of the Net OPEB Liability \$ 4,624,451

 Proportion of the Net OPEB Liability

-Current Measurement Date 0.0358200%
+Current Measurement Date 0.035470%

-Prior Measurement Date 0.0364710%
+Prior Measurement Date 0.035820%

-Change in Proportionate Share -0.0006510%
+Change in Proportionate Share -0.000350%

-Proportionate Share of the Net

-OPEB Liability \$ 3,889,788

-OPEB Expense \$ 304,302
+OPEB Expense \$ 385,247